Petrus Plancius

-Plancius fled from Brussels to Amsterdam to avoid religious prosecution by the Inquisition after the city fell into Spanish hands in 1585.
+Plancius fled from Brussels to Amsterdam to avoid religious persecution by the Inquisition after the city fell into Spanish hands in 1585.
 In Amsterdam he became interested in navigation and cartography and, having access to nautical charts recently brought from Portugal, he was soon recognized as an expert on safe maritime routes to India and the nearby "spice islands".
 This enabled colonies and port trade in both, including what would become the Dutch East Indies, named after the Dutch East India Company set up in 1602.
 He saw strong potential in the little-mapped Arctic Sea and strongly believed in the idea of a Northeast Passage until the failure of Willem Barentsz's third voyage in 1597 seemed to preclude its viability.

 Cartography

 In 1592 Plancius published his best known world map, titled "Nova et exacta Terrarum Orbis Tabula geographica ac hydrographica".
 Only one remaining copy is known to exist, preserved at the Colegio del Corpus Christi in Valencia, Spain.
 This copy is not easily accessible to visitors.
 Plancius also published journals and navigational guides and developed a new method for determining longitude.
 He also promoted the Mercator projection for navigational maps.

-Plancius was one of the founders of the Dutch East India Company, for which he drew over 100 maps.
+Plancius was an investor in the Dutch East India Company, for which he drew over 100 maps.

 Plancius was closely acquainted with Henry Hudson, an explorer of the New World.

 Plancius prepared the map, Exacta & accurata delinatio… regionibus China, Cauchinchina, Camboja, sive Champa, Syao, Malacca, Arracan & Pegu, published in Jan Huygen van Linschoten's popular book, Itinerario (1596).